BDC Hamburger Icon

 Colors and typography

 Although there are few formal limits on postcard color and typography, your postcard’s address must be readable.
-This means your postcard’s background and typography colors shouldn’t clash.
-Your postcard must be easily legible, especially its address portion.
-That said, feel free to put eye-catching photos or designs on the postcard’s nontext side ― these rules don’t apply there.
+That means the background and font colors shouldn’t clash.
+The address section must be easy to read, especially by machines.
+That said, feel free to put eye-catching photos or designs on the non-address side.
+These rules don’t apply there.

 Other options for creating postcards at home

-You don’t have to have a word processing program such as Microsoft Word to create postcards at home.
-Check out these alternatives, many of which are free, that let you create postcards on your computer, tablet or smartphone.
+You don’t have to have a word-processing program like Microsoft Word to create postcards at home.
+Check out these alternatives that let you create postcards on your computer, tablet or smartphone.

 Canva is free, easy-to-use, cloud-based design software.
-You can create social media posts, flyers, brochures and various other documents, including postcards.
+It allows you to create social media marketing posts, flyers, brochures and various other documents, including postcards.

 Here are some of the benefits of Canva that your word-processing program doesn’t include:

-• Numerous layouts: You can start with a professionally designed postcard and swap out elements like pictures and text.
+• Numerous layouts: You can start with a professionally designed postcard and swap out elements such as pictures and text.
 The result is a high-quality design with little effort.

 • A wide array of options: You can make many small changes that add up to a big result.
-Those edits include changing the color of almost anything, creating images and other elements transparent and selecting from a vast library of fonts.
+Edits include changing the color of almost anything, making elements transparent and selecting from a vast library of fonts.

-Canva is free and so are hundreds of design elements.
-But if you want access to even more options, you can pay for a Canva Pro subscription for $14.99 a month.
+Canva is free, and so are its millions of design elements.
+If you want access to even more options, you can pay $15 a month for a Canva Pro subscription.

 Once you design a postcard in Canva, you can download it for easy printing.